Table of Contents

 Press the "Continue" button to proceed.

-Test the "trigger" to ensure that the criteria set is correct, then press the "Continue" button to proceed.
+Test the "trigger" to ensure the criteria set is correct, then press the "Continue" button to proceed.

 6. Select "Download file" as the Action Event.